JawaharPasu/ProjectMAnagementApp/README.md

 If a task cannot be assigned then the message will read as follows:
 WARNING: All users are occupied, task 6 is not possible to execute

+/-------
+NO JUNITS
+I have not included test cases, as there are multiple scenarios My focus is to develop the application for now
+--------/